-Study shows starving cancer cells of key nutrient slows tumour growthDecember 18th, 2012 in Cancer
+Study shows starving cancer cells of key nutrient slows tumour growthDecember 18, 2012 in Medicine & Health / Cancer

 Depriving cancer cells of a key amino acid dramatically cuts their ability to grow and multiply, according to a new Cancer Research UK study published in Nature.